Tech0ne/Tech0ne.github.io/_posts/miscellaneous/2025-02-17-reverse_shell.md

 This can be done using multiple commands (You can find a list of them [here](https://wiki.zacheller.dev/pentest/privilege-escalation/spawning-a-tty-shell))

-The 2 I use the most are :
+The ones I use the most are :

 - `python3 -c 'import pty; pty.spawn("/bin/bash")'` (Which doesn't work in our case, as python3 isn't installed)
 - `/bin/bash -i`
+- `script -qc /bin/bash /dev/null` (Discovered it not that long ago.
+It's really powerfull when nothing else is available)

 Once that's done, sudo should work.